-We will develop an anaesthetic plan for each patient, tailored to their specific condition.
+We will develop an anesthetic plan for each patient, tailored to their specific condition.
 We will consider each pet's overall cardiovascular health and lab work.

-A multi-modal approach (e.g. local anaesthetic, epidural anaesthesia, and systemic medications) is just one example of how we take extra care to ensure your pet is pain-free during and after surgery.
+A multi-modal approach (e.g. local anesthetic, epidural anesthesia, and systemic medications) is just one example of how we take extra care to ensure your pet is pain-free during and after surgery.

 We will monitor your pet's vitals during surgery using state-of-the-art monitoring equipment (oncillometric blood pressure, pulse oximetry, arterial line, end tidal CO2, EKG, etc.).

 We use a strict sterile technique during all of our procedures to drastically reduce the risk of infection.